 A walking tour in Bangkok’s Chinatown

-The route to it was perfect for a slow stroll, through lively backstreets, along the river, and past scatterings of street food stalls.
+The route to it is perfect for a slow stroll, through lively backstreets, along the river, and past scatterings of street food stalls.
 We stopped on the way to marvel at the magnificent white and gold structure of Wat Traimit.

 While we tried some tasty titbits from street stalls in Chinatown.
 There are lots of restaurants too – many seemed quite overpriced as it’s a bit of a tourist trap area.
-We ended up waiting until later given our tight backpackers’ budget, and found a cheap backstreet Thai café back near our hostel.

 Nightlife in Silom: night market and Patpong scene